-D. Active ankylosing spondylitis (AS) and active axial spondyloarthritis
+D. Ankylosing spondylitis (AS) and axial spondyloarthritis (axSpA)

-- 1. Authorization of 12 months may be granted for members who have previously received a biologic indicated for active ankylosing spondylitis or active axial spondyloarthritis. - 2.
-Authorization of 12 months may be granted for treatment of active ankylosing spondylitis or active axial spondyloarthritis when any of the following criteria is met: - i.
+- 1. Authorization of 12 months may be granted for adult members who have previously received a biologic or targeted synthetic drug (e.g., Rinvoq, Xeljanz) indicated for active ankylosing spondylitis or active axial spondyloarthritis. - 2.
+Authorization of 12 months may be granted for adult members for treatment of active ankylosing spondylitis or active axial spondyloarthritis when any of the following criteria is met: - i.
 Member has experienced an inadequate response to at least two non-steroidal anti-inflammatory drugs (NSAIDs). - ii.
 Member has an intolerance or contraindication to two or more NSAIDs.